dlmitc3/Zillow_Regression_Project/README.md

 # DELIVER:

-- A report in the form of a presentation.
-(The report/presentation slides should summarize your findings about the drivers of the single unit property values.)
+- A report in the form of a jupter notebook presentation.
+(The presentation summarizes my findings about the drivers of the single unit property values.)

 - A github repository containing my work.

 - README file contains project description and goals, data dictionary, project planning, initial ideas/hypotheses, instructions to recreate project.

-- Individual modules, .py files, that hold your functions to acquire and prepare your data.
+- Individual modules, .py files, that hold your functions to acquire, prepare and execute66(explore,execute,model) your data.